Conium: Stems

 Conium plants are herbaceous, growing non-woody, hollow, and hairless stems.
 Generally, the stem is striated and light green; however, the coloring varies by species and variety.
 Some express purple blotching throughout, some have purple blotching localized near the base, and others have no markings at all.

 Leaves

 The alternate leaves are pinnately compound and finely divided, with the exact pinnation patterns varying between species and leaf type.
-For example, stem leaves of C. maculatum plants are typically 2-4 pinnate, but basal leaves are 1-3 pinnate.
+For example, stem leaves of C. maculatum plants are typically 2–4 pinnate, but basal leaves are 1–3 pinnate.
 The leaves and petioles are light green.
 Similar to the stem coloring, some species and varieties express purple blotching on the leaves and petioles.

 Flowers

 Terminal inflorescences are made up of many small flowers, colored white, yellow, or green depending on the species.
 The flowers are grouped together in umbrella shaped umbels.
 Plants in the genus Conium have compound umbels, with multiple dome shaped clusters branching out from a central point.
-Flowers are around 2 mm across, and the umbrella shaped umbels range from 1–8 cm in diameter.
+Flowers are around 2 mm across, and the umbrella shaped umbels range in diameter.